Female genital mutilation laws by country: Geographic perspective

 Despite international reports to the contrary, female genital mutilation has been explicitly criminalised in the Netherlands since 1 February 2006, namely in the then Articles 5.3 and 5a.1 of the Dutch Criminal Code (Wetboek van Strafrecht), and the statute of limitations was increased on 1 July 2009 by not starting until the day after the FGM victim's 18th birthday.
 As of 25 July 2020, genital mutilation of female persons under age 18 is punishable in the Netherlands, including when committed abroad by Dutch citizens, foreigners who later obtain Dutch citizenship or foreigners with a regular place of residence or stay in the Netherlands, as a form of (aggravated) assault (potentially premeditated) under Articles 300 to 303 per Article 7.d and Article 71.3 of the Dutch Criminal Code.
 The maximum punishment is 12 years imprisonment (or 15 years if the victim dies).
 The penalty can be increased by a third if the perpetrator(s) were (a) family member(s) or the life companion of the victim (Article 304.1) or if the victim was underage (Article 304.2).

 In the United States, FGM was criminalised federally in 1996 and in 17/50 states during 1994–2006.
 However, the federal law criminalising FGM was declared unconstitutional by a Michigan court in November 2018, mostly because the judge found that the federal government did not have the authority to legislate on the issue, and that the U.S. states should.
 At the time of the ruling, 27 states had specifically criminalised FGM, and the court case stimulated the other states to do so as well, both during and after the trial.
 By March 2020, the practice was illegal in 35/50 states; by May 2020, FGM was banned in 38/50 U.S. states.
 On 5 January 2021, the STOP FGM Act of 2020 was enacted, which considers FGM 'a form of child abuse, gender discrimination, and violence', empowering federal authorities to prosecute people who 'carry out or conspire to carry out FGM' and increasing the maximum prison sentence from 5 to 10 years.
 This replaced the 1996 law that was declared unconstitutional in 2018.
 At the time of signing, 11 out of the 50 U.S. states still had no state ban on FGM.
+By August 2023, 41 states had specific laws against FGM.